John Milton Mackie

-John Milton Mackie (19 December 1813, in Wareham, Massachusetts – 27 July 1894, in Great Barrington, Massachusetts) was a United States writer who specialized in topics from German history and literature.
+John Milton Mackie (19 December 1813, in Wareham, Massachusetts – 27 July 1894, in Great Barrington, Massachusetts) was an American writer who specialized in topics from German history and literature.

 Biography

 He graduated from Brown University in 1832, and studied at the University of Berlin, Germany, 1833–1834.
 On his return to the United States, he was tutor at Brown 1835–1838.
 He contributed articles on German topics to the North American Review, American Whig Review, and Christian.